brettatoms/zodiac/README.md

  - File streaming
  - Flash messages
  - Cookies and secure session handler
- - Form and JSON parsing request parsing
+ - Form and JSON request parsing
  - Extensible.
 Pass a list of functions to extend Zodiac.
 Override the error handlers.
  - Convenience
    - Helpers to lookup routes